|UPDATED: June 29, 2021

 contribution to Mojave Road maintenance.
 According to Dennis Casebier,

-as the Mojave Road was being developed as a recreational trail in 1983,
+as the Mojave Road was being developed for use as a recreational trail in 1983,

 the can was found hanging here with a few pennies inside.
 Extra cans